 - Don’t sleep on chili.
 A scoop of my pork green chili or Texas chili are perfection.

-- Swap the melted cheese for this smoked queso.
+- Swap the melted cheese for this smoked queso or smoked cream cheese.

 Step 1: The first step is to prepare the smoker with a water pan and heat it to a low temperature of 225 degrees.
 While the smoker heats, we divide our meat into equally sized portions, roll them into a ball (photo 1), shape into beef patties and then press our thumb in the middle of each patty (photo 2).
 Making an indentation with our thumb helps the burger hold its shape while cooking.